cloudflare/cloudflare-docs/products/ddos-protection/src/content/reference/third-party.md

 If you are using the Akamai CDN in front of Cloudflare, it is recommended that you change the action and/or sensitivity level of the DDoS rule named **HTTP requests with unusual HTTP headers or URI path (signature #1)** with rule ID `0b1e17bd25c74e38834f19043486aee1`:

 * Change the rule’s action to _Log_ (only available on Enterprise plans) to view the flagged traffic in the [analytics dashboard](/reference/analytics).
-* In alternative, change the rule's **Sensitivity Level** to _Essentially Off_ to prevent the rule from being triggered.
+* Alternatively, change the rule's **Sensitivity Level** to _Essentially Off_ to prevent the rule from being triggered.

 For more information, refer to [HTTP DDoS Attack Protection Managed Ruleset > Ruleset configuration](/managed-rulesets/http#ruleset-configuration).